scverse/squidpy/CONTRIBUTING.rst

 - doc: the PR is related to documentation
 - misc: the PR is not applicable to the above

-If none is specified, ``bugfix`` is assumed.
-If more than 1 is specified, the first one is taken.
+If no label (or ``ignore-towncrier`` label) is specified, no news will be generated for the PR.
-If ``ignore-towncrier`` label is specified, no news will be generated for the PR.
+If more than 1 is specified, the first one is used.

 To manually create news fragment, make sure that the PR doesn't generate it from the description as described above.
 The command to run is ``towncrier <PR_NUMBER>.<LABEL>``, where ``<LABEL>`` is one of the labels described above.